GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 > **!!!
 Update the command below with the proper VERSION, you can locate it in the package's CHANGELOG.md, for example, '0.0.1'.
 Use 'main' if not available but
 > we strongly recommend using versions over main.
 Alternatively, each package CHANGELOG.md contains the history if there is a requirement to use an older version.**

-1. Get the gatekeeper policies package
+1. Get the gatekeeper policies package.
+These are the policies which your Config Controller instance will use to [validate](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) compliance of any configuration deployed, this currently checks for guardrails compliance and naming conventions on projects.
+These policies will also be validated when running the `kpt fn render` command for early feedback.

     ```shell
     kpt pkg get https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit.git/solutions/gatekeeper-policies@<VERSION>